shycats/PyVirtuCamera/README.md

 You can download it from the [Releases section](https://github.com/shycats/PyVirtuCamera/releases).

-[Check out the Wiki](https://github.com/shycats/PyVirtuCamera/wiki) for more details on how to use it.
+[Check out the Wiki](https://github.com/shycats/PyVirtuCamera/wiki) for details on how to use it.